Maya (mobile payments): Innovation

-In 2021, PayMaya bagged two coveted awards from The Payment Association, namely, Leading Emerging Payments Organization Award and Most Innovative Mobile or Financial Service Payments Solution on the merits of PayMaya's commercial success and uniquely valuable e-wallet offerings to retail consumers.
+In 2021, PayMaya earned two awards from The Payment Association, namely, Leading Emerging Payments Organization Award and Most Innovative Mobile or Financial Service Payments Solution on the merits of PayMaya's commercial success and e-wallet offerings to retail consumers.

 PayMaya Negosyo and PayMaya's in-app KYC process were recognized as Best in Future of Digital Innovations and Best in Future of Intelligence, correspondingly, at the 2021 Future Enterprise Awards, presented by global market intelligence provider International Data Corporation.
 PayMaya's QR payments feature, on the other hand, was recognized as Best QR Payment at the 2021 Future Digital Awards for Fintech & Payments, organized by London-based global analyst firm Juniper Research.

-Because of its unique AI-enabled integrated financial services model, Maya again made waves at the 2022 editions of Juniper Research's Future Digital Awards and IDC's Future Enterprise Awards – emerging as Platinum Winner for the Digital Bank of the Year Award and Best in Future of Intelligence at the two awarding bodies, respectively.